Microfiber: History

+Preparation of microfibers

+Illustration of the cross section of an "orange" bicomponent filament before splitting.
+The red (1) is often nylon while the black (2) is often polyester.

+Microfibers are produced either by twisting long extruded continuous filaments or by combining small staple fibers using heat and/or force.
+Continuous filaments can either be single component, most often polyester, or bicomponent fiber, most often polyester and polyamide (nylon).
+To make even smaller fibers, bicomponent fibers are often split.

+Splitting bicomponent fibers is accomplished by making filaments out of incompatible polymers (e.g. polyester and nylon) and then separating them using physical or chemical treatments.
+The cross section of the materials in the filament before separating may look like the cross section of an orange, lending them the name, "orange bico fibers."
+Another bicomponent continuous filament microfiber production method, called island-in-sea, involves extruding "islands" of thin polymer fibers (often polyester, nylon, or both) in a sacrificial "sea" matrix which is later dissolved away using a solvent, leaving only the thin "island" strands behind.

 Apparel

 Clothing

-Microfiber fabrics are man-made and frequently used for athletic wear, such as cycling jerseys, because the microfiber material wicks moisture (perspiration) away from the body; subsequent evaporation cools the wearer.
+Microfiber fabrics are synthetic and frequently used for athletic wear, such as cycling jerseys, because the microfiber material wicks moisture (perspiration) away from the body; subsequent evaporation cools the wearer.

 Microfiber can be used to make tough, very soft fabric for clothing, often used in skirts, jackets, bathrobes, and swimwear.
 Microfiber can be made into Ultrasuede, a synthetic imitation of suede leather, which is cheaper and easier to clean and sew than natural suede leather.

 Accessories

 Microfiber is used to make many accessories that traditionally have been made from leather: wallets, handbags, backpacks, book covers, shoes, cell phone cases, and coin purses.
 Microfiber fabric is lightweight, durable, and somewhat water repellent, so it makes a good substitute.

 Another advantage of microfiber fabric (compared to leather) is that it can be coated with various finishes and can be treated with antibacterial chemicals.
 Fabric can also be printed with various designs, embroidered with colored thread, and heat-embossed.